Frequently Asked Questions

 If selected for CPAW, what is required of my community?

 Once selected, communities sign a Memorandum of Understanding with the CPAW program.
 Communities are expected to contribute staff time, but all other expenses are covered by CPAW.
 Communities will commit to hosting site visits, providing planning documents, helping convene stakeholders, and participating in CPAW forums.
 At the end of the CPAW process, implementation of recommendations is voluntary and under the authority of the local jurisdiction.

 CPAW will work directly with your community to determine your specific needs.
 Communities receive assistance for one year, followed by ongoing implementation support for a second year, if needed and if funding is available.
 Assistance includes a complete review of all planning documents and the development of detailed recommendations.
 Some communities also receive a risk assessment, completed in partnership with the U.S. Forest Service Rocky Mountain Research Station.
 The program also offers education and training opportunities for community members to increase their knowledge and local capacity to implement CPAW recommendations.
 In addition, communities receive access to science and research by experts in fire, forestry and planning; networking with other CPAW communities.

 What can we expect in the CPAW process?

 The CPAW team will work with your community to scope your project and meet your timing needs.
-In general, we hold monthly communications and conduct three site visits where we tour the community, meet with stakeholders, and present recommendations.
-We also invite communities to participate occasional trainings and events where communities can exchange ideas and share best practices.
+In general, we communicate at least monthly and conduct three site visits where we tour the community, meet with stakeholders, and present recommendations.
+We also invite communities to participate in occasional trainings and events where communities can exchange ideas and share best practices.

 Who are the stakeholders we should include from our community?